How Colorado Addresses Spousal Maintenance (Alimony)

 The foregoing notwithstanding, because of the complexity of the calculations and the long-term ramifications that an incorrect calculation could have, if you are facing a divorce and maintenance is an issue for either party, one should seek the advice and counsel of an experienced family law attorney before making any decisions regarding a maintenance amount or term.
 To not do so could drastically impact either your responsibility to pay or the amount you will receive over time.

-The family law attorneys of Susan Fuller & Associates, P.C., with offices in Parker, serve clients all along the Front Range and assist clients with spousal maintenance calculations and negotiations and all other divorce and family law issues.
+The family law attorneys of Fuller & Ahern, P.C. with offices in Parker, serve clients all along the Front Range and assist clients with spousal maintenance calculations and negotiations and all other divorce and family law issues.